Mooresville Moors: North Carolina League (1945–1952)

 Mooresville returned to play in the 1945 North Carolina State League.
 The Mooresville Braves became a minor league affiliate of the Boston Braves for one season.
-Upon returning to North Carolina State League play, the Braves ended the 1945 season with a record of 51–61, placing 6th in the standings, finishing 28.0 games behind the 1st placeHickory Rebels.
+Upon returning to North Carolina State League play, the Braves ended the 1945 season with a record of 51–61, placing sixth in the standings, finishing 28.0 games behind the first place Hickory Rebels.
 Jack Quinlan was the 1945 manager.
 Braves pitcher Forrest Thompson led the league with 24 wins, a 2.13 ERA and 278 strikeouts.

-The franchise returned to the Mooresville "Moors" moniker in 1946 and captured the North Carolina State League Championship.
-The Moors finished the 1946 season with a 57–52, record, placing 4th in the regular season standings.
-The Moors finished 19.0 games behind the 1st place Concord Weavers in the regular season, playing under managers Robert Crow and Norm Small.
-Small led the league with 18 home runs and 100 runs scored, while pitcher Lacy James led the league with 247 strikeouts.
-In the Playoffs, Mooresville defeated the Landis Millers 4 games to 3.
+The franchise returned to the Mooresville "Moors" moniker in 1946 and captured the North Carolina State League championship.
+The Moors finished the 1946 season with a 57–52, record, placing fourth in the regular season standings.
+The Moors finished 19.0 games behind the first place Concord Weavers in the regular season, playing under managers Robert Crow and Norm Small.
+In the playoffs, Mooresville defeated the Landis Millers 4 games to 3 to advance.
 In the Finals the Mooresville Moors won the championship by defeating the Concord Weavers 4 games to 2.
+Player/manager Norm Small led the league with both 18 home runs and 100 runs scored, while Moors pitcher Lacy James led the league with 247 strikeouts.

 Hoyt Wilhelm returned to Mooresville in 1946, pitching to a 21–8 record with a 2.47 ERA.
 Wilhelm returned after serving in the Army during World War II and earning the Purple Heart.
 He had been injured, with shrapnel permanently embedded in his back.

-Mooresville won another North Carolina State League Championship and pennant in 1947.
-The Moors captured the pennant as Mooresville finished the regular season with a record of 68–43, placing 1st in the league standings, finishing 4.5 games ahead of the 2nd place Salisbury Pirates, as player/manager Norm Small led the league with 31 home runs.
-In the Playoffs, Mooresville defeated the Hickory Rebels 4 games to 3 to advance.
+Mooresville won another North Carolina State League pennant and league championship in 1947.
+The Moors captured the pennant as Mooresville finished the regular season with a record of 68–43, placing first in the league standings, finishing 4.5 games ahead of the second place Salisbury Pirates, as player/manager Norm Small led the league with 31 home runs.
+In the playoffs, Mooresville defeated the Hickory Rebels 4 games to 3 to advance.
 In the Finals, the Mooresville Moors and Lexington Indians played a 7–game series, with Mooresville capturing the championship.
 Hoyt Wilhelm finished the season with a record of 20–7 and a 3.36 ERA.
 Season attendance at Mooresville Park was 39,091 an average of 704 per game.
 Mooresville was down three games to none to Lexington in the championship series.
-The Moores then won the next four games, including a 20-1 victory in the deciding seventh game to claim the championship.
+The Moors then won the next four games, including a 20-1 victory in the deciding seventh game to claim the championship.
 Hoyt Wilhelm won three of the four games for Mooresville.